-Re-grades: All re-grading requests should be made in writing, within one week after receiving the grade.
-The request should state the specific question that needs to be re-graded, as well as a short (1-2 sentences) explanation of why re-grading is necessary.
-The new grade can potentially be lower than the original grade.
+- Re-grades of homeworks and exams: All re-grading requests should be made in writing, within one week after receiving the grade.
+The request should state the specific question that needs to be regraded, as well as a short (1-2 sentences) explanation of why re-grading is necessary.
+The new grade can potentially be lower than the original grade. - Project: At the end of the semester groups the students will perform a group project analyzing a real-world problem.